 It is used in energy cleansing rituals to attract positive energy, but its most common use is in love rituals.

 It is used in infusions, together with herbs and spices for love bath rituals and cleanings.
-To make love amulet bags and in the form of powder, to blow on a couple or person you want, only the flowers are used for this.
+Only the flowers are used to make love amulet bags and in the form of powder, to blow on a couple or person you want.

-It is also used to make conditions change quickly or to make a person change their mind or opinion.
+It is also used to make conditions change quickly or change a person’s mind or opinion.

 - Female gender